lwebert/WeatherDashboard_APIs-Servers/README.md

 ## Usage
 To run the application locally, use the following command in your terminal: `npm run start:dev`.

-You can also utilize the deployed application via the following link:
+You can also utilize the deployed application by clicking [here](https://challenge-09-weather-apis.onrender.com/).

 ## Contributing
 This application was developed by Lauren Webert.
 Here are some guidelines on ways to contribute: